 6. Simple Stranding FTW

 Ready to move beyond basic stripes?
 Dip your toes into the world of stranded knitting with this beginner-friendly hat.
 The hardest part?
-Deciding what colors to use!
+Deciding which colors to use!

 7. Ombré Your Way to the Perfect Hat